nikhil-jain-k/Computer-Vision-Project/README.md

 # Project Description
 MarketAI.exe allows you to detect and recognize faces, texts, and objects.
 User can either use the local computer or an Arduino module to input data.
 It supports real-time face detection, face recognition and object recognition.
 It is built using Java on the Spring Boot framework with the help of OpenCV (4.5.1) library.
-This team project, consisting of two members, was undertaken as part of an internship with RoyaltyBusayo.
+This two-member team project (@nikhil-jain-k and @priyal-jain1) was undertaken as part of an internship with RoyaltyBusayo.

 # Prerequisites
 1. Minimum version of JRE required : 1.7